nickbabcock/Pdoxcl2Sharp/README.md

 meaning that any file or configuration written in a similar [style](#style-of-file) can be parsed without problems.

+## Features

+- Speed: Seriously.
+The parser was written to rip through 50MB files as fast as possible
+- Encoding: The parser handles the encoding and decoding of files so that all your letters render fine.
+I'm looking at some of you guys (šžŸ)
+- Ease of use: Don't worry about if something contains quotes, if a list spans multiple lines, or about brackets.
+The parser takes care of everything.
+The parser only shows you what you care about.
+- Saving: You can as easily write info as parse it.
+- Lossless Compression: If you don't care about a pretty output, you can compress what is written and it will still be read successfully from the parser and Paradox, hence the phrase "lossless".
+You can achieve compression ratios up to three (so your new file will be three times smaller than the old).

 ## Motivation

 Many of those who play Paradox Interactive's games are also programmers;